Search Catalog

 We offer a variety of services and materials to our 1,400 patrons.
 In fact, over 1,000 books are checked out by local patrons each month!
 With over 100 new items added each month, from adult novels, children’s books, magazines, and more, you are sure to find something captivating!
 But, our offerings don’t just include the printed word – we also provide a stage for imaginative storytellers and other events throughout the year for audiences both young and old.

-Library Board Meetings are held the second Tuesday of the month at 8pm (unless noted otherwise) in the children’s room of the Breese Public Library.
+Library Board Meetings are held at the library on the second Tuesday of the month at 8pm (unless noted otherwise).

 Library Staff